GfSE/SAF-Specification/stakeholders.md

 # Operator
 Definition - Operator:
 individual or organization that performs the operations of a system, [ISO/IEC 15288:2015 –Systems engineering - System life-cycle processes]

 The Operator is an individual or organization that uses knowledge, skills and procedures to perform the functions of the system to provide the benefit, product or service.

 An individual Operator combined with knowledge, skills, and procedures may be considered as an element of the system.
 The role of the operator and the role of the user can be delegated to a single individual or may be simultaneously instantiated in the same organization.

-For example: Air passengers are the user of the air transport system while a single flight is operated by an air carrier like the Lufthansa using aircrafts of various types to provide the transport service.
+*For example: Air passengers are the user of the air transport system while a single flight is operated by an air carrier like the Lufthansa using aircrafts of various types to provide the transport service.

 To provide the service to the passengers the carrier’s organization must implement lots of services utilizing several other enabling systems.

 The individual aircraft is operated by the pilot who uses the on-board systems to control the aircraft and to navigate during that flight.

-The example illustrates, that the roles user and operator are depending heavily on the definition of the SOI?
+The example illustrates, that the roles user and operator are depending heavily on the definition of the SOI Scope.*

 ## Concern
 * What are the scenarios a system function is utilized in?